Medical Information for Applicants

 Medical clearance process overview

-Once you have received an official invitation letter from the Peace Corps, you must undergo and clear a comprehensive medical and dental assessment before becoming a Peace Corps Volunteer.
+If you receive an official invitation letter from the Peace Corps, you must be medically cleared for service before becoming a Peace Corps Volunteer.

 Our medical assessment carefully considers the healthcare available in the specific country, location, and role for which you have applied.
-Because of the nature of the countries where Peace Corps serves, the conditions under which Volunteers live and work, and the scope of medical care available in those countries, Peace Corps may not be able to support some medical conditions.
+Because of the nature of the countries where the Peace Corps serves, the conditions under which Volunteers live and work, and the scope of medical care available in those countries, the Peace Corps may not be able to support some medical conditions.
 Fundamentally, we want to ensure you have all the support and resources you need to stay as healthy as possible during service.

 About the Health History Form